Dfuz/xk6-atomic/README.md

 # xk6-atomic

-This extension is a simple PoC/wrapper that uses underline golang's atomic package to provide in-memory counters that could be shared between VUs.
+This extension provides in-memory counters that could be shared between VUs.

-It could be used to share counters between VUs.

 ```javascript
 import { Counter } from 'k6/x/atomic';